moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/create_lens_folder/index.md

 - **View Name:** The name of the view, typically aligned with the metric it represents (e.g., cross_sell_opportunity_score).
 - **Description:** A brief explanation of the view's purpose and what it represents.
-- **Public:** Indicates whether the view is publicly available or restricted to specific users.
+- **Public:** Controls the visibility of the measure.
+Set to `True` for key measures that should be visible on Data Product Hub.
+If set to `False`, the measure will be hidden by default.
 - **Meta ref:** A reference to the meta section, linking the view to its associated metadata (e.g., title, tags).
 - **Metric ref:** A reference to the metric section, linking the view to its calculation and formula.
 - **Tables ref:** A reference to the tables section, linking the view to its data sources and the fields it includes.